rbelow/angular2-reactive-forms/Demo-Start-Updated/COURSE_NOTES.md

 - `<formGroupName>.controls.<formControlName>.valid`
 - `<formGroupName>.get('<formControlName>').valid` shorter syntax is perfect for nested FormGroup's.
 If the HTML element uses double quotes use for the get argument single quotes!

-## Notes
-An Angular Module is like a box with components and directives.
-They can use only what is "imported" into the box

 ## setValue and patchValue
 Set data with FormGroup.setValue({yourFormControlName: value})